AI Search Trends to Watch in 2026 (What Actually Matters)

 It will be: “Does this site understand the subject?”

 Brands that win will build a knowledge hub, not content calendars filled with disconnected posts.
+Creating content that demonstrates topical authority across related subtopics is essential for establishing expertise and improving visibility in AI-powered search.

 4. Vector Search Will Redefine SEO